abilandz/PH8124/Homeworks/Homework_6.md

 The flag '-R' produces a more uniform output (number and ordering of fields) across different implementations of **date** command on different operating systems.

-Then manipulate all array elements separately, and in combination with **echo** achieve the desired reformatting.
+Then, manipulate all array elements separately, and in combination with **echo** achieve the desired reformatting.